jriecken/asset-smasher/README.md

           --prefix <prefix>        prefix to append to logical paths when constructing urls. use if output dir is not served from the root of your web app []
-          --helpers <js_file>      a .js module of helper functions require()s to expose to transforms [] --plugins <js_file>      a .js plugin module []
+          --helpers <js_file>      a .js module of helper functions require()s to expose to transforms [] --plugins <js_file>      a .js plugin module [] --verbose                output more verbose information about what is going on to the console --noclean                do not delete the output directory before generating files (by default it will be removed first)

         If --only is not specified, *all* files in the --paths will be processed.
+        If --hash is specified, a map.json file will be generated that maps the unmangled file name to the hashed one.

         Examples: